Do cheap vinyl players ruin records?

 Cheap doesn’t always mean bad.
 Some budget players balance cost and quality.
 Here are safe options for 2025.

 Audio-Technica AT-LP60X costs $150.
-Magnetic cartridge.
-Adjustable tonearm.
+It features a magnetic cartridge and adjustable tonearm.
 Tracks at 1.5 grams.
 Lasts 500-1,000 plays.

 Victrola VPRO-2000 costs $250.
-Adjustable counterweight.
-Magnetic cartridge.
+Adjustable counterweight with magnetic cartridge.
 Tracks at 1.5 grams.

 In 2025, Audio-Technica leads budget sales with 25% market share.
 Audio-Technica offers reliable models.